1. Can you please introduce yourself, tell us where you’re from, and how long you’ve shot on film?

 I wouldn’t say I have a style or message that I’m trying to convey or anything like that.
 Generally, I’ll find myself shooting similar themes or ideas on a given roll of film.
 If I find something that’s distinctly interesting, I’ll try to get 3 or more photos of similar/matching ideas that I can put onto my instagram.

-Give him a follow on instagram @analog_tom
+You can follow Thomas on instagram @analog_tom